License GuideSOC 25-2021

 Read more

-Most states require elementary teachers to complete continuing education hours before renewing their license.
-The number of hours and required topics vary by state.
-Common requirements include ethics training and state education law.
-Check your state's board of education website for your specific renewal cycle and hour requirements.
+Most states require elementary school teachers to complete continuing education hours during each renewal cycle.
+The exact number of hours and required topics vary by state.
+Common requirements include ethics training and courses on state education laws.

 Is This For You